osmosis-labs/mesh-security/docs/provider/Vault.md

 100% of the size of the collateral.
 This makes handling a small slash condition much simpler.

-The _creditor_ is informed of a new lien and may reject it by returning an error (eg if the slashing percentage is too small, or if the total credit would be too high).
+The _creditor_ is informed of a new lien and may reject it by returning an error (e.g. if the slashing percentage is too small, or if the total credit would be too high).

 The _creditor_ may slash the collateral up to the agreed upon amount when it was lent out.